rowancape/lab-vesper/README.md

 - Valibot (completely new to me)
 - SQLite (completely new to me)
 - Drizzle ORM (completely new to me)
+- Bun (completely new to me — but it's basically a drop in replacement for node and npm so this is kind of meaningless)

+If nothing else, I hope this just shows that I am interested in learning new tools and technologies.

 Previously used Zod instead of Valibot, which you may be able to find from the commit history, but I am unsure.
 Switched to Valibot mainly to experiment and because Zod became annoying to use with really large forms (so far Valibot has been pretty annoying too)